eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/datareader.rst

      - :ref:`CommonQOS`
      -
    * - ``<times>``
-     - It allows configuring some time related |br|
-       parameters of the DataReader.
+     - It allows configuring some time related parameters of the DataReader.
      - :ref:`ReaderTimes <subtimes>`
      -
    * - ``<unicastLocatorList>``
-     - List of input unicast locators. |br|
+     - List of input unicast locators.
        It expects a :ref:`LocatorListType`.
      - List of :ref:`LocatorListType`
      -
    * - ``<multicastLocatorList>``
-     - List of input multicast locators. |br|
+     - List of input multicast locators.
        It expects a :ref:`LocatorListType`.
      - List of :ref:`LocatorListType`
      -
    * - ``<external_unicast_locators>``
-     - List of :ref:`external_locators` |br|
+     - List of :ref:`external_locators`
-       to announce for the communication |br|
+       to announce for the communication
        with this DataReader.
      - :ref:`externalLocatorListType`
      -
    * - ``<ignore_non_matching_locators>``
-     - Whether to ignore locators received on |br|
-       announcements from other entities when |br|
-       they don't match with any of the locators |br|
-       announced by this DataReader.
+     - Whether to ignore locators received on announcements from other entities when they don't match with any of the locators announced by this DataReader.
      - ``bool``
      - false